 The dilemma is perfectly understandable.
 After all, until the TFSA came along, Canadians had always used their RRSPs to meet their long-term financial goals.

-Both account types offer some tax advantages and allow you to save, but the way they function is very distinct from one other.
+Both account types offer some tax advantages and allow you to save and invest, but the way they function is very distinct from one another.